cde-ev/cdedb2/doc/source/Realm_Core_Genesis.rst

 Therefore, it is persistent under idempotent realm transformations like cde -> ml -> cde.

-However, data which are not applicable to the selected realm are hidden in the frontend:
+However, data which is not applicable to the selected realm are hidden in the frontend:
 These are only seen at the genesis modification form (and hidden there with javascript).

-Instead, it is finally ignored during the actual account creation.
+Instead, it is ignored during the actual account creation.